ajl2718/loupe/README.md

 # Loupe - Automated detection of Personally Identifiable Information

 Detect and redact Personally Identifiable Information (PII).
+Still very much work in progress.

 ## PII Types
-The table below summarises the types of PII that can currently be detected by PrivateEye:
+The table below summarises the types of PII that Loupe can detect:

 | PII Type | Label | Method |
 | -------- | ----- | ------ |